 - 1. Students who plan to take Dual Enrollment courses their junior year should plan to take the ACT during their sophomore year. - 2.
-The grade point average is the numbered grade average calculated using a 4.00 grading scale. calculated to the hundredth decimal. - 3.
-The postsecondary cumulative grade point average used to determine eligibility for a renewal of a Dual Enrollment Grant must be calculated by the institution the student is currently attending, utilizing its institutional grading policy, and must be based on all credit hours attempted, except as otherwise provided in these rules. - 4.
+The grade point average is the numbered grade average calculated using a 4.00 grading scale, calculated to the hundredth decimal. - 3.
+The postsecondary cumulative grade point average used to determine eligibility for a renewal of a Dual Enrollment Grant must be calculated by the institution the student is currently attending, utilizing its institutional grading policy and must be based on all credit hours attempted, except as otherwise provided in these rules. - 4.
 Courses in which a student enrolls as an audit student for which no college credit will be received cannot be paid with a Dual Enrollment Grant award. - 5.
 Students who obtain a grade change shall notify the Registrar's Office at the postsecondary institution within thirty (30) calendar days of the grade change.
 If the grade change makes the student eligible for a Dual Enrollment Grant, the student can be awarded retroactively in the current award year.
 If the grade change affects the student's eligibility from the previous award year, the award may be adjusted in the current award year. - 6.
-Semester hours attempted under the Dual Enrollment Grant program grant shall not count toward the total semester hours attempted at postsecondary institutions for Tennessee HOPE Scholarship eligibility. - a.
-Dual enrollment courses attempted while in high school will not reduce the student's HOPE Scholarship award amount in college.

-- 7. The corresponding grades for the postsecondary credit hours taken as a dual enrollment credit shall not be included in the postsecondary cumulative grade average for purposes of the Tennessee HOPE Scholarship program. - 8.
-To be eligible for a Dual Enrollment Grant for any semester beyond the first semester of receipt, the student shall continue to meet all eligibility requirements for the grant and shall achieve a cumulative college grade point average of 2.00 for all postsecondary courses attempted while participating in the Dual Enrollment Grant program. - 9.
-A student enrolled in a matriculating status at an eligible postsecondary institution shall qualify for an award payment for distance learning courses, participation in a co-op program and internship programs, if all other eligibility requirements are met.
+Semester hours attempted under the Dual Enrollment Grant program grant shall not count toward the total semester hours attempted at postsecondary institutions for purposes of Tennessee HOPE Scholarship eligibility. - 7.
+The corresponding grades for the postsecondary credit hours taken as a dual enrollment credits shall not be included in the postsecondary cumulative grade average for purposes of the Tennessee HOPE Scholarship program. - 8.
+To be eligible for a Dual Enrollment Grant for any semester beyond the first semester of receipt, the student shall continue to meet all eligibility requirements for the grant and shall achieve a cumulative college grade point average of 2.75 for all postsecondary courses attempted while participating in the Dual Enrollment Grant program. - 9.
+A student enrolled in a matriculating status at an eligible postsecondary institution shall qualify for an award payment for distance learning courses; if all other eligibility requirements are met.